 To purchase the CD-ROM, contact the Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
 20402, telephone (202) 512-1800, or FAX (202) 512-2250.
 Since the cost of publications changes periodically, the current price will be furnished upon request to the Superintendent of Documents.

 A Social Security Ruling may be cited by referring to the Ruling number and either the date it was published on a flow basis or to the Cumulative Edition in which it appears.
 For example, Social Security Ruling number twenty-three published on September 18, 1987, should be cited as SSR 87-23 (9/18/87), or as SSR 87-23 (C.E.
 1987) if the Cumulative Edition has been published.
-Social Security Rulings based on court decisions are identified by the suffix "c" (such as SSR 80-1c), and Social Security Rulings based on decisions of the Appeals Council of the Office of Hearings and Appeals are identified by the suffix "a" (such as SSR 80-1a).
+Social Security Rulings based on court decisions are identified by the suffix "c" (such as SSR 80-1c), and Social Security Rulings based on decisions of the Appeals Council of the Office of Disability Adjudication and Review are identified by the suffix "a" (such as SSR 80-1a).
 Policy Interpretation Rulings are identified by the suffix "p" (such as SSR 89-5p).

 An Acquiescence Ruling may be cited by referring to the Ruling number and either the date it was published on a flow basis or to the Cumulative Edition in which it appears.
 For example, Acquiescence Ruling number one for 1986, published on January 23, 1986, refers to a decision by the United States Court of Appeals for the Ninth Circuit and should be cited as AR 86-1(9) (1/23/86), or as AR 86-1(9) (C.E.
 1986) if the Cumulative Edition has been published.